tfabris/BlueGigaEmpeg/README.md

 device driver files for the USB/serial connection to the Arduino.
 In theory, the installer for the Arduino IDE should have taken care of installing these drivers for you.
-If not, search for help documents online about getting drivers for the Arduino Mega 2560 chip working.
+If not, search for help documents online about getting drivers for the "Arduino Mega 2560" chip working.

 Run the Arduino IDE.
 In its "Tools" menu, select the "Board" menu and choose "Arduino/Genuino Mega or Mega 2560".
 Then use the "Tools" menu to select "Port" and choose the correct serial port for the Arduino connected to the USB cable.

-Then select the "File" menu, select "Open" and locate the BlueGigaEmpeg.ino project.
-Compile and upload it to the Arduino Mega board by pressing the "Upload" button on the main window.
-(The Upload button is the circle with the arrow inside it.)

-Look at the Arduino IDE and make sure that there is no red text or other error messages which would indicate a problem compiling or uploading the sketch.

 Launch the Arduino Serial Monitor feature from the Arduino IDE.
 This is done by selecting "Tools" Then "Serial Monitor".
 Configure it to 115200 BPS, and now you should see some serial port output from the Arduino.
-The output should list the RX and TX buffer sizes near the beginning of the output and indicate that they are good.
 If you don't already see this, try closing and re-opening the Serial Monitor.

+If the Serial Monitor is working, select the "File" menu in the Arduino IDE, select "Open" and locate the BlueGigaEmpeg.ino project that you obtained earlier.
+Compile and upload it to the Arduino Mega board by pressing the "Upload" button on the main window.
+The Upload button is the green circle with the arrow inside it.

+It will take several seconds to upload.
+Look at the Arduino IDE and make sure that there is no red text or other error messages near the bottom of the window which would indicate a problem compiling or uploading the sketch.
+If it is good, there will be a very small piece of text on the IDE, on the green bar between the code pane (top) and the console pane (bottom), saying "done uploading".

-After the latest version of the BlueGigaEmpeg.ino sketch is successfully uploaded to the Arduino, close the Arduino IDE and remove the USB cable.
+After the latest version of the BlueGigaEmpeg.ino sketch is successfully uploaded to the Arduino, look at the output in the Serial Monitor again.
+The top section of the output should list the RX and TX buffer sizes near the beginning, and indicate that they are good.

+Close the Arduino IDE and remove the USB cable.
 The USB cable should be disconnected during normal operation of the BlueGigaEmpeg module.

 Disconnect all tuner modules from all sleds you own